zed/imunify360-doc/docs/dashboard/README.md

 When done, click <span class="notranslate">_Add IP_</span> to confirm your action or <span class="notranslate">_Cancel_</span> to hide pop-up.

 :::tip Notes
-* If you add a new server in CLN in a group of whitelisted IPs, then all IPs of this group will be added as whitelisted to this new server.
+* If you add a new server in an existing group in CLN, then all IPs whitelisted for this group will be added as whitelisted to this new server.
 * If you have an IP whitelisted globally, then this IP will be added to all servers belong to this group.
 * All actions performed with globally whitelisted IP propagate to a whole group (all servers and IPs included in this group).
 * If you remove an IP included in a group, this IP will be removed from all servers belonged to this group.